 - LOCATION: Douglas College (Royal Ave & 8th St) – New Westminster, BC

 - DATES: Sunday, February 24, 2013 – 8:45 am to 4:00 pm (6 contact hours)

 **** This will be the only time this course, and I am not sure if I will be teaching it in 2014. ****

 - $149 plus HST – before February 15

 - $194 plus HST – after February 26

 The course fee includes a comprehensive and detailed course manual.

 Rick Kaselj – MS, BSc, PK, CPT, CEP, CES

-  Rick Kaselj specializes in exercise rehabilitation, post-rehab, active rehabilitation, exercise therapy, and corrective exercise.
-He works in one-on-one and group rehabilitation settings training people who have been injured at work, in car accidents, and during sport activities.
+Rick Kaselj specializes in exercise rehabilitation, post-rehab, active rehabilitation, therapy, and correcCoursexercise.
+He works in one-on-one and group rehabilitation settings, training injured people who have been at work, in car accidents, and during sports activities.
 His clients and group exercise participants include a wide variety of individuals from healthy and special populations.
-Rick has given over 233 presentations to 4,531 fitness professionals and consumers across Canada, while continuing to work in rehabilitation centers, physiotherapy clinics, fitness clubs, and personal training studios.
-Rick recently completed his Masters of Science degree focusing on corrective exercise and therapeutic exercise for the rotator cuff.
-To reach Rick, or learn about his exercise rehabilitation courses, please visit Exercises For Injuries .
+Rick has given over 233 presentations to 4,531 fitness professionals and consumers across Canada while working in rehabilitation centers, physiotherapy clinics, fitness clubs, and personal training studios.
+Rick recently completed his Master of Science degree focusing on corrective and therapeutic exercises for the rotator cuff.
+To reach Rick or learn about his exercise rehabilitation courses, please visit Exercises For Injuries.

 Rick Kaselj, MS